6.4: Enzyme Inhibition

 \end{equation}

 There is another type of inhibition that would give the same kinetic data.
 If S and I were bound to different sites, and S was bound to E and produced a conformational change in E such that I could not bind (and vice versa), then the binding of S and I would be mutually exclusive.
 This is called allosteric competitive inhibition.
-Inhibition studies are usually done at several fixed and non-saturating concentrations of I and varying S concentrations.
+Inhibition studies are usually performed at several fixed, non-saturating I concentrations and varying S concentrations.

 The key kinetic parameters to understand are VM and KM.
 Let us assume for ease of equation derivation that I binds reversibly and with rapid equilibrium to E, with a dissociation constant KIS.
 The "s" in the subscript "is" indicates that the slope of the 1/v vs. 1/S Lineweaver-Burk plot changes while the y-intercept stays constant.
 KIS is also named KIC, where the subscript "c" stands for competitive inhibition constant.

 In the presence of I, VM does not change, but KM appears to increase.
-Therefore, 1/KM, the x-intercept on the plot will get smaller, and closer to 0.
-Therefore the plots will consist of a series of lines, with the same y-intercept (1/VM), and the x-intercepts (-1/KM) closer and closer to 0 as I increases.
+Therefore, 1/KM, the x-intercept on the plot, will get smaller and closer to 0.
+Therefore, the plots will consist of a series of lines, with the same y-intercept (1/VM), and the x-intercepts (-1/KM) move closer to 0 as I increases.
 These intersecting plots are the hallmarks of competitive inhibition.

 Here is an interactive graph showing v0 vs [S] for competitive inhibition with Vm and Km both set to 100.
 Change the sliders for [I] and Kis and see the effect on the graph.

-Here is the interactive graphs showing 1/v0 vs 1/[S] for competitive inhibition, with Vm and Km both set to 10.
+Here is the interactive graph showing 1/v0 vs 1/[S] for competitive inhibition, with Vm and Km both set to 10.

 Note that in the first three inhibition models discussed in this section, the Lineweaver-Burk plots are linear in the presence and absence of an inhibitor.
-This suggests that plots of v vs. S in each case would be hyperbolic and conform to the usual form of the Michaelis Menton equation, each with potentially different apparent VM and KM values.
+This suggests that plots of v vs. S in each case would be hyperbolic and conform to the Michaelis-Menten equation, with potentially different apparent VM and KM values.

 An equation for v0 in the presence of a competitive inhibitor is shown in the above figure.
-The only change compared to the equation for the initial velocity in the absence of the inhibitor is that the KM term is multiplied by the factor 1+I/Kis.
+The only change from the equation for the initial velocity in the absence of the inhibitor is that the KM term is multiplied by 1 + I/Kis.
 Hence KMapp = KM(1+I/Kis).
 This shows that the apparent KM does increase as we predicted.
-KIS is the inhibitor dissociation constant in which the inhibitor affects the slope of the double reciprocal plot.
+KIS is the inhibitor dissociation constant.
+The apparent KM changes with increasing I, which affects the slope of the double reciprocal plot.

 If the data were plotted as v0 vs. log S, the plots would be sigmoidal, as we saw for plots of ML vs. log L in Chapter 5B.
 In the case of a competitive inhibitor, the plot of v0 vs log S in the presence of different fixed concentrations of inhibitor would consist of a series of sigmoidal curves, each with the same VM, but with different apparent KM values (where KMapp = KM(1+I/Kis), progressively shifted to the right.
 Enzyme kinetic data is rarely plotted this way.
 These plots are mostly used for simple binding data for the M + L ↔ ML equilibrium in the presence of different inhibitor concentrations.